herreradelduque/dataptmad0923_katas/README.md

 ## Getting Started

-0. _Onlye the first time:_ Clone this repository into your `ironhack/katas` folder:
+0. Only the first time: Clone this repository into your `ironhack/katas` folder:

-1. _Before starting a new assignment_:
+1. Before starting a new assignment:

 ````
 git pull origin main